shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

     - any change in this shared library affect all the backends that use it
     - there is also often a "lack of ownership" with such shared libraries
   - spin up another common service called a "shared backend service"
-- the "user agent" header in requests helps us tell the device a request is coming from, and by placing an api gateway in front of these backends, we can decide which backend to route the request to based on the device type
+- the "user agent" header in requests helps us tell the device a request is coming from, and by placing an api gateway in front of these backends, we can decide which backend to route the request to based on the device

 ![backends for frontends pattern](/assets/img/high-level-design/backends-for-frontends-pattern.png)